miguelPerezOntiveros/framework/README.md

 ```

 #### Recreating the main "maker_mike" project
-- note you will loose all project table entries on the maker tab, so projects will be in a limbo as the dabases will continue to exist
+- you will loose all project table entries on the maker tab, so projects will be in a limbo as the dabases will continue to exist
 - run your maker_mike yaml on the maker tab, currently:
 ´
 _projectName: maker_mike